Olympic Combat Sports (The Full List)

 Judo

-As a result, Judo was one of the first combat sports to appear in the Olympics, first appearing in the Tokyo Summer Olympics in 1964.
-Moreover, the art of Judo is still one of the official Olympic sports for Paris 2024, Los Angeles 2028, and future events.
+Otherwise, it was one of the first combat sports in the Olympics and is still an official sport for Paris 2024, Los Angeles 2028, and future events.

-Taekwondo is a traditional Korean combat sport emphasizing many kicking and punching techniques.
+Taekwondo is a traditional Korean combat sport that involves various kicking and punching techniques.

 Boxing